 Well, once I had the Sugar Kiss, I had to try the Honey Kiss and the Golden Kiss, right?
-All of these melons come from Sandstone Melons, and let me just tell you these folks do not disappoint!
+All of these melons come from Savor Fresh Farms, and let me just tell you these folks do not disappoint!
 Both of these melons were a touch less sweet than the Sugar Kiss, but still wonderful and delicious!
 A true treat!

 As a starter for dinner, a meal at lunch — any which way you serve it up, it’ll be well received.

 Yuzu is a citrus fruit and plant from East Asia.
-The fruit looks like a small grapefruit with slightly uneven skin and can be either yellow or green depending on the degree of ripeness.
+The fruit looks like a small grapefruit with slightly uneven skin.
+They can can be either yellow or green depending on the degree of ripeness.
 They’re very aromatic and have a sweet n’ sour flavor, with overtones of Mandarin orange.

 - 1/2 of a large Honey Kiss Melon

-- About 1/3 cup finely sliced red onion
+- about 1/3 cup red onion, thinly sliced

 For the dressing: Simply combine all of the ingredients in a small bowl.
 Set aside in the refrigerator until you're ready to serve.